oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 2. Identify resources in a **Down** state

 	The Stack Monitoring Enterprise Summary page provides an overall health and performance of your entire enterprise.
 The top tier enables you to quickly see, identify, and triage resources that are **Down** to help remediate outages.
-Locate the **Status Summary** doughnut chart on the upper left side of the page.
+Locate the **Status summary** doughnut chart on the upper left side of the page.
 You can see a count of resources by each status across the enterprise.
-This chart provides a quick visualization of how many resources are in a **Down** or **Not Reporting** state across your enterprise.
+This chart provides a quick visualization of how many resources are in a **Down** or **Not reporting** state across your enterprise.
 Let's investigate any resources that are **Down**.

 	Find the **Down** label in the Status summary chart.
 Clicking **Down** opens a slide-out reporting all of the resources in a down state.